i2/ashos-dev/README.md

 ## What is AshOS?

-AshOS is a modern meta-distribution that
+AshOS is a modern meta-distribution that:
 - aims to bring immutability even to distros that do not have this very useful feature i.e. Arch Linux, Gentoo, etc.
 - wraps around any Linux distribution that can be debootstrapped, and that is pretty much any major distribution